supreme-gg-gg/instagram-cli/instagram-ts/designs/chat-ui-design.md

 #### Chat Navigation

 ```
-j/k pressed → update messageScrollOffset →
+:j/:k pressed → call scrollViewRef.scrollTo() →
+scroll by 75% of viewport height →
-check if at top/bottom →
+if at top boundary, trigger onScrollToStart →
-if at top, load older messages →
+load older messages from API →
 re-render with new messages

+:J/:K pressed → call scrollToEnd()/scrollToStart() →
+jump to bottom/top of content →
+update scroll offset immediately (doesn't fetch more messages)
 ```

+**Auto-scroll Behaviors:**

+- When entering a chat: Automatically scrolls to bottom (newest messages)
+- After sending a message: Automatically scrolls to bottom to show sent message

 #### View Transitions